Wellbeing for Researchers

 The University has partnered with independent organisation Health Assured to provide all employees with free access to wellbeing support.
 The Employee Assistance Programme (EAP) offers expert advice and compassionate guidance by phone 24/7, 365 days a year.
 It provides counselling, legal advice, bereavement support, general advice on medical problems and a range of information resources and self-help tools on a broad range of issues including finance, childcare, eldercare or any other life issues.

-Time Management
+Time management

 Coaching

-All University staff can access the Brookes Coaching Pool to set and work towards achieving their work-related goals.
+All University staff can access also the Oxford Brookes Coaching Pool to set and work towards achieving their work-related goals.
 Coaching is empowering others to find their own solutions.
 The coach's role is to facilitate thinking by providing challenge and support, to help the coachee unlock their own answers.

 Diversity networks